 It is a deck of Divination cards: Tarot cards.

 It is a deck of Art cards: Creative Story cards.

-It is last but not least, a deck that can used as a game of strategy and planning: House of Cards.
+It is, last but not least, a deck that can be used as a game of strategy and planning: House of Cards.

-The cards have black borders with 6 slits; to enable users to build a house of pictorial cards using The Diary of a Broken Soul.
+The cards have black borders with six slits; to enable users to build a house of pictorial cards using The Diary of a Broken Soul.

 During the course of this creation, I think “my” light-bulb moment happened when I read a book titled Cognitive Behavioural Therapy by Dr. Aaron Beck.
-I realised that Ms. Pamela Coleman Smith summed up the entire concept of CBT in her version of the 3 of Swords card.
+I realised that Ms. Pamela Colman Smith summed up the entire concept of CBT in her version of the three of swords card.
 I found renewed respect for a symbolic artist who bridged art and science in one picture.

 Truly inspired by this artist, I wanted my artwork to address some aspects of life we all face regardless of colour and creed.
-Issues such as self-mutilation, incest, depression, suicide, etc… are extensions of what the tarot is all about and that is archetypal experiences that transcend race, culture, nationality and background.
-These images are done in a make-believe landscape which I hope does not exclusively feature any one cultural influence that it disables the viewer from identifying with it.
+Issues such as self-mutilation, incest, depression, suicide, etc., are extensions of what the tarot is all about and that is archetypal experiences that transcend race, culture, nationality, and background.
+These images are done in a make-believe landscape, which I hope does not exclusively feature any one cultural influence in a way that could disable a viewer from identifying with it.

-I would admit though that my deck is limited in many ways; which deck isn’t?
-In trying to create a tool that allows me to seek guidance the best way I know how, it would suffice to say that the tool in which I have created would no doubt carry imperfections of its maker.
+I would admit, though, that my deck is limited in many ways; which deck isn’t?
+In trying to create a tool that allows me to seek guidance the best way I know how, it would suffice to say that the tool in which I have created would no doubt carry the imperfections of its maker.
 I think overall, the objective I had in mind in the creation of The Diary is to help that process of integrating the polarity within.